opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

   Swift-native authentication system.
 If omitted, the `OS_SWAUTH` environment variable is used.
 You must also set `username` to the Swauth/Swift username such as `username:project`.
 Set the `password` to the Swauth/Swift key.
   Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the OpenTelekomCloud Object Storage resources.
+-> **Note:** This will only work when used with the OpenTelekomCloud Object Storage resources.

 * `agency_name` - (Optional) if authorized by assume role, it must be set.
 The name of agency.